valeriansaliou/sonic/INNER_WORKINGS.md

 ### Basics of a search index

 A search index is nothing more than a specialized database.
-It should expose primitives such as: query the index, push text in the index, pop text from the index, flush parts of the index.
+It should expose primitives such as querying, appending, replacing, removing text and flushing parts of the index.

 The search index server is responsible for organizing the index data in a way that makes writes and reads efficient.
 It makes uses of specialized data structures for some very specific operations like typos corrections.
 The overall goal of such a search index system is: speed, lightweightness and data compactness (ie. it should minimize the resulting output database size given a text input size).

 As to provide flexibility to organized indexed data, the search index is organized into collections that contain buckets.
 Buckets contain indexed objects.
 This means that you can organize your search index within a depth of 2 layers.
 Objects are actual search results; you could push an object `result_1` to collection `messages` within bucket `user_1`.
 This would index `messages` for `user_1` with result `result_1`.
 Later on, one could search for `messages` matching a given query for `user_1`.
 If the Sonic user use case does not require using buckets, the bucket value can still be set to a generic value, eg. `default`.

-Sonic can operate as a compact identifier-only index through PUSH and QUERY, or store complete documents through UPSERT and QUERYDOCS.
-Stored documents contain the searchable text, an explicit UTC timestamp and extensible JSON metadata.
+Sonic stores complete documents.
+PUSH appends text, POP removes one exact text fragment, UPSERT replaces the document, and QUERY or QUERYDOCS returns identifiers or documents.

 It is worth nothing that any project initiated as of 2019 should make use of modern server hardware, which is mostly all about multi-core CPUs and SSDs.
 Also, Sonic should be very wary of minimizing its resource requirements — _from a cold start to running under high load_ — as a lot of developers nowadays expect to run software on cheap VPS servers with limited CPU time, small disk space and little RAM.
 Those modern VPS are nonetheless powered by modern SSDs with fast random I/O. Last but not least, it would definitely be a plus if we could make software a bit greener.